jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/operator/coia-group-index/README.txt

 select-2: group index for matching and ordering

+select-2r: group index for matching and reverse ordering

 select-3: group index for ordering only

 select-3l: group index for ordering only with left join